sts10/qr-forge/README.markdown

 Before I wrote this code, I wrote [a blog post](https://sts10.github.io/2018/11/26/totp-uris-qr-codes-2-factor.html) that might help you understand the problems I'm interested in here.

+If you're just trying to create a QR code that points to a website (not a TOTP key), try [Dead Simple QR Code Generator](https://httpbin.dmuth.org/qrcode/) by dmuth.

 ## To do

 - [x] Add ability to generate a few 6-digit codes, allowing users to confirm everything went right.
 See [this function](https://github.com/Skarlso/totp/blob/master/src/generator.rs#L9) for clues on how to do this.